centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-restapi.md

 | X         | NSCPRESTAPILEGACYPASSWORD | Password used (configured in the prerequisites section)                    |
 |           | NSCPRESTAPIEXTRAOPTIONS   | Any extra option you may want to add to the command (eg. a --verbose flag) |

-## FAQ

-### How do I test my configuration through the CLI and what do the main parameters stand for ?
+## How do I test my configuration through the CLI and what do the main parameters stand for ?

 Once the Centreon plugin installed, you can test it logging with the centreon-engine user: